client9/client9-website-2017/content/post/css-system-font-stack-monospace-v1.md

 ### Consolas

 [Consolas](https://www.microsoft.com/typography/fonts/font.aspx?FMID=1924) has been available on Windows products since 2007.
-It *might* be available on MacOS if Microsoft Office is installed.

 {{< font-sample "font-family: consolas;" >}}

 ### monospace (default)

-It's probably something gross like Courier New.
+This is the default `monospace` font and it's probably something gross like Courier New.
 But maybe you are lucky and it's one of the above or something nice.

 {{< font-sample "font-family: monospace;" >}}

 ## Losers

-The follow fonts were reject since they deprecated, don't work across platforms, or don't exist!
+The followng fonts were rejected since they are deprecated, don't work across platforms, or don't exist.

 ###  Lucida Console